ansible/ansible/docs/docsite/rst/user_guide/playbooks_async.rst

 Asynchronous Actions and Polling
 ================================

-By default tasks in playbooks block, meaning the connections stay open until the task is done on each node.
-This may not always be desirable, or you may be running operations that take longer than the SSH timeout.
+Playbook tasks are *blocking* by default, meaning subsequent tasks won't run until the current task completes.
+Sometimes, a task may take longer to complete than the SSH session allows for, causing a timeout.
+Or maybe you want a long-running process to take place in the background while you perform other tasks.

-To avoid blocking or timeout issues, you can use asynchronous mode to run all of your tasks at once and then poll until they are done.
+Asynchronous mode allows you to create such nonblocking tasks.
+In this mode, one or more tasks may be spawned and then polled for completion.

-The behaviour of asynchronous mode depends on the value of `poll`.
+The behavior of asynchronous mode depends on the value of `poll`.

 Avoid connection timeouts: poll > 0